felixlopz/hubrise-test-task/content/apps/somm-it/en/overview.md

 position: 1
 layout: documentation
 meta:
-  title: Overview | SOMM’IT | HubRise
+  title: Overview | SOMM'IT | HubRise
-  description: SOMM’IT overview, reasons for connecting SOMM’IT to HubRise and summary of integrated features.
-Synchronise data SOMM’IT, your EPOS and your other apps.
+  description: SOMM'IT overview, reasons for connecting SOMM'IT to HubRise and summary of integrated features.
+Synchronise data SOMM'IT, your EPOS and your other apps.
 gallery:
 path_override: /
 app_info: